GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 The input data must contain *lon*, *lat*, *radius*, *height* for each seamount.
 For elliptical features (requires **-E**) we expect *lon*, *lat*, *azimuth*, *semi-major*, *semi-minor*, *height* instead.
-If seamount flattening is specified (via **-F**) with no value appended then a final column with *flattening* is expected (cannot be used for plateaus).
+If seamount flattening is specified (via **-F**) with no value appended then an extra column with *flattening* is expected (cannot be used for plateaus).
-For temporal evolution of topography the **-T** option may be used, in which case the data file must have two final columns with the start and stop time of seamount construction.
+For temporal evolution of topography the **-T** option may be used, in which case the data file must have two additional columns with the start and stop time of seamount construction.
 In this case you may choose to write out a cumulative shape or just the increments produced by each time step (see **-Q**).
+If land slides are considered (**-S**) then this initial set of columns are followed by one or more groups of slide parameters; see **-S** for the arrangement.
 Finally, for mixing different seamount shapes in the input *table* you can use the trailing text to give the shape code by using **-C** without an argument.

 Required Arguments (if **-L** not given)
 ----------------------------------------